- Code EMDV8009

 - Mode of delivery Online or In Person

 See Future Offerings

-- devise sustainable resolutions to conflicts that take account of diverse agendas and changing circumstances; and
+- Consider potential practical resolutions to resource conflict situations, taking account of diverse stakeholder agendas and changing circumstances

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.